William and Kate to attend England vs Wales Six Nations match at Twickenham

-The Duke and Duchess of Cambridge will be in direct competition this weekend as they attend England’s Six Nations match against Wales.
+The Duke and Duchess of Cambridge will be in direct competition when they attend England’s Six Nations match against Wales.

 Saturday’s match at Twickenham Stadium will be the first Kate has attended since becoming patron of the Rugby Football Union (RFU).

-William, who has been patron of the Welsh Rugby Union (WRU) since 2016, and Kate, are known for their rivalry during sporting engagements, with the fixture putting them in direct competition.
+William, who has been patron of the Welsh Rugby Union (WRU) since 2016, and Kate are known for their rivalry during sporting engagements.

 They will meet Jeff Blackett, president of the RFU, and Gerald Davies, president of the WRU, prior to kick-off and speak with volunteers and council members of the RFU.

-The duchess, known for her love of sport and competitive nature, said earlier this month she was “very proud” to become the RFU’s figurehead, a role that used to belong to the Duke of Sussex.
+The duchess, known for her love of sport, said earlier this month she was “very proud” to become the RFU’s figurehead, a role that used to belong to the Duke of Sussex.

 Kate, 40, grew up watching England rugby games with the Middletons, and the family would plan their weekends around international matches.